 In the U.S., there are airport lounges … and then there are Amex Centurion Lounges.
 It's really that simple.

-American Express’s signature collection of airport lounges scattered across the U.S. (and increasingly abroad) put most other lounges to shame.
-With 12 U.S. locations (and one abroad) and counting, these lounges have set the bar high.
+American Express's signature collection of airport lounges scattered across the U.S. put most other lounges to shame.
+With 13 U.S. locations (and two abroad) and counting, these lounges have set the bar high.
+After closing in the early stages of the pandemic, they're open again – and Amex is doubling down with major expansion plans.

 Each and every Centurion Lounge offers food curated by local celebrity chefs; free beer, high-end wine, and cocktails; and even spa services in some locations.
 There's comfortable seating, power outlets, quiet spaces to work, and more.
 Best of all?
 The right credit cards can get you (and friends!) in for free.